 - Starts as a balance bike and easily converts to a pedal bike

-- Larger frame and tire size fit kids from ages 3 to 5
+- Larger frame and wheel size fit kids from ages 3 to 5

 - Comfortable, upright body positioning promotes confidence for beginners